Kirk Franklin: Solo artist (2001–present)

 The song "Jesus" was released as the album's second single in 2008 and was sent to Urban AC radio on July 15, 2008.
 In January 2010, after Haiti had a devastating earthquake, Franklin got an ensemble of gospel artists together to sing the song he wrote, called "Are You Listening".
 They included Yolanda Adams, Jeremy Camp, Shirley Caesar, Dorinda Clark-Cole, Natalie Grant, Fred Hammond, Tamela Mann, David Mann, Mary Mary, Donnie McClurkin, Bishop Paul S. Morton, J. Moss, Smokie Norful, Marvin Sapp, Karen Clark-Sheard, Kierra Sheard, BeBe Winans, CeCe Winans, and Marvin Winans.

 In 2005, Franklin appeared with his wife on The Oprah Winfrey Show to discuss how he ended his pornography addiction.
 In 2010, he published The Blueprint: A Plan for Living Above Life's Storms, a book in which he recounts the family difficulties experienced during his childhood, and how he got out of a sexually active life and an addiction to pornography.

 Franklin served as the host and co-executive producer of the BET original series Sunday Best and the musical co-host of GSN's The American Bible Challenge with Jeff Foxworthy.
 Franklin's 11th studio album called Hello Fear was released on March 22, 2011.
 The album features Marvin Sapp, Mali Music, Marvin Winans, John P. Kee, and Rance Allen.
-The first single, "I Smile", peaked at No. 85 on the Billboard Hot 100, making it his first appearance on that chart in six years.
+The first single, "I Smile", peaked at No. 85 on the Billboard Hot 100, making it his first appearance on that chart in 6 years.

-In 2013, Franklin being signing artists onto his label, Fo Yo Soul Recordings, which became an imprint with RCA Records, and he has signed acts such as The Walls Group and artists like Tasha Page-Lockhart.
+In 2013, Franklin began signing artists onto his label, Fo Yo Soul Recordings, which became an imprint with RCA Records, and he has signed acts such as The Walls Group and artists like Tasha Page-Lockhart.
 These two artists received ten Stellar Award nominations at the 30th Stellar Awards.
-The Walls Group won seven awards, while Page-Lockhart won three of her own, and Franklin won two more for his label.
+The Walls Group won 7 awards, while Page-Lockhart won three of her own, and Franklin won two more for his label.

-In September 2015, Franklin announced his 12th studio album, Losing My Religion, and the album was released on November 13, 2015.
+In September 2015, Franklin announced his 12th studio album, Losing My Religion, which was released on November 13, 2015.
 The first single off the album, "Wanna Be Happy?", was released on August 28, 2015.